General libraries

 Visualize results

-A nice visualization of this tipping point analysis for the MAR approach is (the dashed lines indicate a p-value=0.05 and no treatment effect):
+A nice visualization of this tipping point analysis for the MAR approach is shown below.
+The dashed horizontal line indicates a p-value of 0.05 in the left plot and no treatment effect in the right plot.

 MAR_est <- ggplot(MAR_tipp_df1, aes(delta_intervention, trt_7)) +